Get It!

 Memory Functions Share Values Between Sources and Grids

 When you have a really complex formula used by many sources and want to be able to change it quickly without changing all sources, use memory functions!
 They work like your old time calculator.
+You can also use the global sliders to share values between grids.
+Go in the view/sliders menu to see them and use the slider(index) function in your formula.

 Local Grid Memories (private to a grid):